-5 Making Tourism ո & Bu sine ess Mo re S Sust ain abl е Mid-Term Review co omments: Park Plan 5 year outcome 60/10 02/09 60/60 01/10 01/50 01/60 11/10 11/50 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are Cairngorms Business Partnership led Park-wide marketing campaign underway in autumn 2011.
-The Economic and Social Health of the Cairngorms National Park report comprehensive Economic Baseline Review completed and published. quality and supply to encourage greater take-up.
-(5b) The visitor experience in the National Park will consistently exceed expectations and will drive repeat visits/more business opportunities.
-The Park will compare well against the rest of Scotland and other National Parks 4.
-This outcome should be achieved with existing work/resources because: While challenges remain with developing a Park-wide marketing strategy and with increasing business take-up of quality and environmental schemes, a number of actions are underway to deliver this outcome: Sustainable Tourism Strategy action plan being implemented with a number of issues closely linked to the development of the Cairngorms Business Partnership.
-Park Brand development and awareness, ongoing Park interpretation work and European Charter for Sustainable Tourism reawarded.
-CBP led Park-wide marketing framework and action plan in place.
-Wider support for the development of the CBP.
-Integration of European Charter for Sustainable Tourism with marketing framework.
-Sustainable Tourism Strategy action
+5 Making Tourism ո & Bu sine ess Mo re S Sust ain able Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are Sustainable Tourism Strategy action plan being implemented Cairngorms Business Partnership led Park-wide marketing campaign underway in autumn 2011.
+The Economic and Social Health of the Cairngorms National Park report comprehensive Economic Baseline Review completed and published.
+4. This outcome should be Support for the (5b) The visitor achieved with existing European Charter development of the experience in the work/resources because: While for Sustainable CBP.
+National Park will challenges remain with developing a Tourism re- consistently exceed Park-wide marketing strategy and awarded.
+Integration of expectations and will with increasing business take-up of European Charter for drive repeat quality and environmental schemes, CBP led Park-wide Sustainable Tourism visits/more business a number of actions are underway marketing application with opportunities.
+The to deliver this outcome: framework and marketing framework.
+Park will compare Sustainable Tourism Strategy action plan in place well against the rest action plan being implemented (indicators of Development of of Scotland and other with a number of issues closely progress to be European Charter re- National Parks linked to the development of the developed). application Cairngorms Business

-5 Making Tourisn n & Bu sin ess Мо re S Sus tain abl е Mid-Term Review o omments: Park Plan 5 year outcome 60/10 60/20 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are development of the web portal.
+5 Making Tourisn n & Bu sine ess Mo re S ust ain able Mid-Term Review comments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are Partnership.
+Park Brand development and awareness, ongoing Park interpretation work and development of the web portal.
 Support being provided for events (CNPA funding and advice and LEADER funding).
 DMO/CBP led initiatives to improve business and hospitality skills and wider Park knowledge.
-Improved efforts to capture business and visitor feedback (Parkwide business barometer expansion, DOVE project).
+Improved efforts to capture business and visitor feedback (Park-wide business barometer expansion, DOVE project).
 Continued development of tourism product by DMOs/CBP and by individual businesses and community groups (e.g. Braemar Castle).
 LEADER funding has supported several such projects.
 COAT led access improvements will also make positive contribution.
-A comprehensive Visitor Survey was repeated and reported 2010. plan developed into firm workplans
+A comprehensive Visitor Survey Establishment of Sustainable Tourism Forum